Program Head: AI Evolutionist

 In the world of AI, the PMO is growing and maturing as thought leadership and partner of change.

 One might say that these are standard jobs of the CTO office, the Innovation office, or COO.
-They are not excluded from accountability.
-But the optimal capture of real-world scenarios comes from the launch of new projects and initiatives designed to fulfil real work company needs.
-Project enhancement and development are great detectives.
+Those roles are not excluded from accountability.
+But the optimal capture of real-world scenarios comes from the launch of new projects and initiatives, designed to fulfil real work company needs.
+Project enhancement and development are always great detectives.

-The Program Management Office was a firm’s coach, the progression core, itemizing evidence of change, tracking movement and momentum, change and innovation, small and large.
+The Program Management Office was a firm’s coach, the progression core, itemizing evidence of change, tracking movement and momentum, small and large.
 The PMO turned the lights yellow, then red, if promises weren't kept.
-If employees thought their job was just traffic light, task monitoring, they had limited understanding of progress assurance and the necessity for managing the company’s change portfolio.
+Nevertheless, if employees thought their job was just traffic light, task monitoring, they had limited understanding of progress assurance and the necessity for managing the company’s change portfolio.
 That mistaken premise was evidence of firm immaturity.
-On the precipice of 2026, that view is even more inexcusable.
+On the precipice of 2026, that view is even more inexcusable; the world changed.

 The New Value Chain